shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 mosquitto_sub -t rfid/controller/events
 ```

+__NOTE:__  All of the output seen below is based on the default values from the included configuration files.
+If you changed the default values, your results may differ slightly.

 1. ### Tag arrival in the first cold room
     At this point, remove one tag from hiding and place it nearby one of the two antennas.
 When the tag is
     read initially, an arrival event will be generated on the rfid/controller/events MQTT topic.
     Verify from the Web Admin
     [inventory](http://localhost:8080/web-admin/inventory-main.html) page that the tag is now in the
-    EXITING state and the location is at the first antenna's alias (either Freezer or Refridgerator).
+    EXITING state and the location is at the first antenna's alias (either Freezer or Refrigerator).

     Verify the receipt of the MQTT event message.
     ![QSR H1000 Output 1](./QSR_H1000_Out_1.png)